'Oklahoma, this is your office': New Capitol visitors entrance unveiled

 “Now, one of those eighth-graders has grown up and now walks these historic halls as the 28th governor of Oklahoma,” Stitt said, referring to himself.

-Steve Mason, chairman of the State Capitol Restoration Expenditure Oversight Committee, said the project actually began about 25 years ago, when Keating led efforts to put a dome of the building.
+Steve Mason, chairman of the State Capitol Restoration Expenditure Oversight Committee, said the project actually began about 25 years ago, when Keating led efforts to put a dome on the building.

 Mason said using the old southeast entrance on the first floor was like walking into someone’s garage to get into their house.